When to visit the vet?

 The most important facts at a glance

 Treatment approaches include the use of glucocorticoidsGlucocorticoids are a class of steroid hormones produced in the adrenal cortex that play an important role in regulating metabolism, immune response, and stress response.
-They are also used therapeutically as anti-inflammatory and immunosuppressive drugs. and immunomodulatoryImmunomodulatory describes the ability of a substance to modify the reaction of the immune system.
-Immunomodulatory drugs can either stimulate the immune system to fight infections more effectively or suppress it to prevent overreactions. drugs such as ciclosporin to control the inflammation.
-TopicalTopical refers to the direct application of medications or treatments to the skin or mucous membranes for a local effect, without being absorbed into the body. treatments and antibiotics may also be necessary.
+They are also used therapeutically as anti-inflammatory and immunosuppressive drugs. and immunomodulating medications such as cyclosporine to control inflammation.
+TopicalTopical refers to the direct application of medications or treatments to the skin or mucous membranes for a local effect, without being absorbed into the body. treatments and antibiotics may also be required.
 Although the disease is chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time., early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and consistent therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. can help to improve the quality of life of affected dogs.
-Regular veterinary examinations and good coat care are important to manage the symptoms.
-Preventive measures are difficult because genetic factors play a role, but a healthy lifestyle can help to support the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+Therapies can be medicinal, surgical, or through other medical interventions. can help improve the quality of life for affected dogs.
+Regular veterinary examinations and good coat care are important for managing symptoms.
+PreventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. measures are difficult because genetic factors play a role, but a healthy lifestyle can help support the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..

 Current research focuses on genetic predispositions and new treatment methods, including the use of stem cell therapies and omega-3 fatty acids.
-These approaches show promising results and could in the future lead to personalized treatment strategies that improve the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+These approaches show promising results and could lead to personalized treatment strategies in the future, improving the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. for affected dogs.

 Causes

-Certain dog breeds such as Poodles, Akitas, and Samoyeds are often affected, suggesting a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Certain dog breeds such as Poodles, Akitas, and Samoyeds are frequently affected, indicating a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..
-This genetic susceptibility plays a central role in the development of the disease, as it increases the likelihood of an autoimmune reaction.
-Scientists suspect that environmental factors may also play a role, although this needs to be investigated more closely.
+This genetic susceptibility plays a central role in the development of the disease, as it increases the likelihood of an immune responseAn immune response is the immune system's reaction to foreign substances (antigens), such as microorganisms or proteins.
+It involves a series of processes aimed at recognizing, fighting, and eliminating these antigens..
+Scientists suspect that environmental factors may also play a role, although this still needs to be researched more thoroughly.

 The inflammation leads to the destructionDestruction means "demolition."
 In medicine, it refers to the destruction of cells, tissues, organs, or body parts.
-The growth of malignant Tumors is also usually accompanied by destruction of the surrounding tissue. of the sebaceous glands, which makes the skin dry and scaly and often leads to secondary bacterial infections.
+The growth of malignant Tumors is also usually accompanied by destruction of the surrounding tissue. of the sebaceous glands, which makes the skin dry and scaly and often results in secondary bacterial infections.
 Without the protective sebumsebum is the oily substance produced by the skin's sebaceous glands.
-It helps keep the skin and hair supple and provides some protection against bacteria and fungi., the skin can no longer maintain its natural barrier function, making it more susceptible to damage and infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+It helps keep the skin and hair supple and provides some protection against bacteria and fungi., the skin can no longer maintain its natural barrier function, making it more susceptible to damage and infections.

 Symptoms